 One More Thing

 Actually a few more things.
-The split tone recipe used for the example is a split tone recipe that I’ve called the Gotham preset in the Black and White Quick Adjustments Panel based on complementary subtle split tones.
+The split tone recipe used for the example is a split tone recipe that I’ve called the Gotham preset in the B&W Artisan Pro X panel based on complementary subtle split tones.
 There are other interesting split toning presets in the Black and White panel so if you don’t feel like creating split tones yourself, you could consider the panel.
 If you have an interesting recipe to share with the public, then leave it in the comment boxes below while indicating the luminosity masks used and the exact Hue, Saturation and Lightness settings.

 Finally, I hope you will find that this way of creating split tones gives you more predictable, accurate and also more subtle results and perhaps I’ve also convinced you that using split toning as a final touch to a black and white image, can add a mood or symbolic meaning that you might otherwise miss in a normal black and white image.